 Best Time to Visit

 The relatively wide spread of Hotels across Abeokuta precipitated by the lucrativeness of the hospitality industry in the City makes the accessing of Hotels relatively easy and convenient all year round.
 However during festivities such as the Lisabi and Olumo festivals, the City of Abeokuta usually witnesses an increased influx of people into the City leading to a reduction in the overall availability of Hotels and an attendant upsurge in the price regimen of the available ones.

 People Who Like Abeokuta Also Like

-This is an ancient Yoruba City found in Osun state which is domiciled in the south-western geopolitical zone of Nigeria.
-Ile-Ife which loosely translates to ‘Land of expansion’ is noted for its Tropical Savanna Climate.
-Its close proximity to places like Osogbo, Ede, Ondo, and Ilesha.
-The City of Ile- Ife is home to the internationally renowned Obafemi Awolowo University which has produced some of Nigeria’s brightest minds.
+This Yoruba City found in Osun state which is domiciled in the south-western geopolitical zone of Nigeria.
+Ile-Ife which loosely translates to ‘Land of expansion’ is noted for its Tropical Savanna Climate and its close proximity to places like Osogbo, Ede, Ondo, and Ilesha.
+Home to a lot of brilliant minds, Ile-Ife is definitely a city to visit.